IoT technologies and protocols

 A mesh network for home appliances to communicate using low-energy radio waves.
 Z-Wave offers application layer interoperability between home automation systems.

 A common choice for home automation and medical devices, Zigbee is best suited for personal area networks with small, low-power low-bandwidth devices in close range.

 Low-power, wide-area networks (LPWAN)

-Enable communication across a minimum of 500 meters, require minimal power, and are used for a majority of IoT devices.
+Enable communication across a minimum of 500 metres, require minimal power and are used for a majority of IoT devices.
 For example, long-range wide-area networks (LoRaWANs) connect mobile, secure, bi-directional battery-operated devices.